groovemonkey/dxhacker/readme.md

 	-installing or using software (rootkit, log_wiper)
 	-if rootkit is installed, computer is added to your Person's "hacked" list and you can re-access anytime

-for story scripting: add document creation commands on Computer (for journals, hints, etc.)

-decide how "NSC" (non-story characters) will be modeled: documents and browsing history?
-Anything else?

 add PROGRAMS like log_wiper, keylogger (notifies you of events on that machine), etc.